smichalski17-dev/documentarian/my-website/docs/tutorials/developer-sdk-guide.md

 3. A confirmation screen displays in game to confirm if the user currently logged in is the user that is trying to link the accounts.

     - This is conditional based on the user already seeing/confirming their console login on a previous game boot.
-Before the following flow is implemented, the game calls cloud data to confirm if the user has an existing record saved, key: ConsoleLoginConfirmation.
+Before the following flow is implemented, the game calls cloud data to confirm if the user has an existing record saved, key: LoginConfirmation.

-`GET /users/@account/products/@product/records/ConsoleLoginConfirmation`
+`GET /users/@account/game/@game/records/LoginConfirmation`

 `Response:`